- Risk Factors

-- Cyclospora is a small parasitic organism that is passed to humans when they ingest food contaminated with feces from an infected person.
+- Cyclospora is a small parasitic organism.
+It is passed to humans when they ingest food contaminated with feces from an infected person.

 - Diarrhea is the most common symptom, often accompanied by cramping abdominal pain and fatigue.
 If left untreated, the diarrhea can last for several weeks.

-- The recommended treatment is a seven-day course of oral trimethoprim-sulfamethoxazole (Bactrim, Septra).
+- The recommended treatment is a seven- to 10-day course of oral trimethoprim-sulfamethoxazole (Bactrim, Septra, Cotrim).

 - Complications are uncommon, but it is important for patients to drink lots of fluids to prevent dehydration.

 - Prevention efforts are focused on improving the safety of the food supply.
 Cyclospora requires a period of time outside the body to become infectious.
 The organism is not spread directly from person to person.

 Cyclosporiasis is a diarrheal illness that occurs when humans accidentally ingest the Cyclospora cayetanensis parasite.
 This happens by drinking or eating uncooked items contaminated with soil or water.

 Cyclospora cayetanensis was originally described as coccidian or Cyanobacterium-like because it resembled certain algae.
 In fact, it is a parasite that cycles between the environment (soil) and humans during its life cycle.
 It survives for long periods of time in nature as an oocyst.
 Cyclospora oocysts can resist extreme temperatures and the usual levels of chlorine in treated water.
 When temperatures warm, the oocyst matures and releases the infectious forms, called sporocysts.
 When sporocysts are ingested by a human, they invade the epithelial cells of the small intestine.
 They multiply in the cells and produce new oocysts.
 These are excreted in feces, starting the cycle all over again.

 What are the risk factors for a Cyclospora infection?